 The historic redwood chapel, built in 1888, is the oldest church building in Walnut Creek, and is used regularly for services.
 The chapel was originally constructed on Locust Street, but was relocated when St. Paul’s purchased the property on Trinity Avenue in the 1950s.

 Rite II forms the basis of our worship in both the chapel and the church.
 We have used other forms of the service with mixed appeal.
-This is an area where we would appreciate input from a new rector, and represents a hot-spot of diverse opinions and unsatisfied conflict.

 Music: In addition to directing music and playing organ and piano, our current Music Director produces the St. Paul’s Concert Series.
 The concerts include professional musicians from around the globe and the local community, and have gained popularity in the area.
 Our choir sings each Sunday morning and on special occasions such as Advent Lessons and Carols.
 Hymns are sung by the congregation at both the Sunday services.